Life Insurance Companies Are Safer Compared To Banks

-Insurance companies are highly regulated- not to say that banks aren’t – but they’re regulated by the states themselves.
-For example, there is a department of insurance that regulates the insurance company itself.
-If that insurance company is having problems, the state will take over that insurance company to either bring it to solvency or to make sure it’s ok to sell it.
-If they sell it, they maintain the client base and transfer it to another company.
-So, the insurance company not only has the reserves, but it is also state-regulated.
+Insurance companies undergo strict government regulations that bank chains do not necessarily experience.
+For instance, insurance companies not only have to comply with federal management but state management as well.
+“In Texas, for example, there is a Department of Insurance that regulates the insurance company itself.
+If that insurance company is having problems [staying afloat financially], the state will take over that insurance company to either bring it to solvency or make sure it’s ok to sell it.
+If they sell it, they maintain the client base and transfer it to another company.”
+So, basically, the addition of laws and protections (per the state you live in) can help fortify the safety of your money and investments in the event of economic downturns.
+You may switch companies or carriers, but your money shouldn’t be lost.

-Next, every insurance company in a state insures each other.
+Insurance companies have a vested interest in each other as well.
+“Every insurance company in a state insures each other.
 If a company is going bad, they will insure one another.
 Contrastingly, a bank depends on the Federal Department of Insurance Corporation (FDIC), which is supposed to insure every account.
-However, so many banks have gone broke.
-The FDIC doesn’t have any money because they are bankrupt themselves, and any money used to save any accounts comes from the federal government.
-This is safe, but it can also contain a lot of red tape and time delay.
-Consequently, it might not be as safe as people like to think.
+However, so many banks have gone broke that the FDIC doesn’t have [the resources to cover them all].
+Consequently, it might not be as safe as people like to think.”

 Life Insurance Questions?